Theatre (THEA)

 A study of lighting design as it relates to color, intensity, distribution, and movement.
 Material covered includes: script analysis, scenic breakdowns, photometrics and lighting for live performance.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: THEA 231.

-THEA 424 Electric Motors & Fluid Power credit: 3 Hours.
+THEA 424 Automation for the Stage credit: 3 Hours.

-The addition of automation into the entertainment industry was a major turning point in the capabilities of live theater.
-This course begins the study of dynamics and the equipment commonly used to move scenery onstage.
-We will be covering the vocabulary, the mathematical equations, and information about electric motors, pneumatic & hydraulic components and other equipment used in theatrical mechanical design.
-The knowledge learned will build the foundation for students to identify and select the appropriate equipment to use and to communicate automated movement concepts to the artistic personalities involved in a theatrical production.
+The addition of automation to the Entertainment Industry was a major turning point in the capabilities of live theatre.
+This course begins the study of the equipment and processes commonly used to move scenery onstage.
+We will be covering the vocabulary, the typical components and machines used, safety requirements of using automation, and will involve hands-on practice in assembling and disassembling various scenic effects.
+The knowledge gained will build a foundation for students to identify and select appropriate equipment for use, and will aid in communicating automated-movement concepts and practice with artistic collaborators.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: THEA 430.
+Prerequisite: THEA 126.
 Enrollment limited to Theatre majors or by consent of instructor.

 THEA 426 History of Decor credit: 3 Hours.